cgrymala/extended-super-admins/readme.txt

 If the WPMN plugin is active, this plugin will attempt to use and save any and all of its settings across all of the networks.
 There is currently no way, with WPMN activated, to use different settings on individual networks.

 == Changelog ==

+= 0.2a =
+Corrected a version inconsistency between the readme file and the main plugin file.
+No substantial changes were made to the functionality of this plugin.

 = 0.1 =
 This is the first version.